 - Other areas where you may need to shorten the dress is in the bodice (i.e. if you have a shorter torso).
 When this happens, you’ll see bunching in the stomach area or fabric coming out of the sides or curling of the top bodice.
 In these instances, your seamstress will need to modify the arm holes, top straps or waist area.
 Again, each dress is going to be different so you will need to consult with your seamstress as to the best approach but know that modifying the bodice will require taking apart several pieces of the bodice.

-- Making the dress smaller: if you are in-between bridal sizes, we recommend that you go with the larger size as it is easier to take in a dress than it is to expand it.
+- Taking in the dress to make it smaller: if you are in-between bridal sizes, we recommend that you go with the larger size as it is easier to take in a dress than it is to expand it.
 Depending on the style of the gown, making a dress smaller consists of taking in the side seams or the princess seams (the seams in the front of the bodice) and sometimes the back area.

-- Making the dress bigger: If you’ve purchased a dress that is too small, know that there are options to expand the dress to fit.
+- Letting out the dress to make it bigger: If you’ve purchased a dress that is too small, know that there are options to expand the dress to fit.
 This includes adding additional fabric by the side seams or replacing the back zipper with a corset back.

 - Adding draped straps or sleeves: If you want draped sleeves or long sleeves added, your bridal boutique can typically order matching lace fabrics from the designer so that our seamstress can create the straps or sleeves.